 Safety Requirements and Procedures

 In addition to their surgeon’s qualifications, a prospective patient should ask questions related to the safety of the procedure.
 Some example questions include: Where is the surgery going to be performed?
 Is it an accredited facility?
 Who will be providing the anesthesia if anesthesia is required?
-Does the surgeon have privileges to perform these surgical procedures at a hospital?
+Does the surgeon have the privilege to perform these surgical procedures at a hospital?

 This last question is important because many plastic surgery procedures are performed at outpatient facilities or in a surgeon’s office.
 If an outpatient facility is accredited, then it is required to maintain the safety standards set by the accrediting body.
 Also, if a surgeon is able to perform the same surgical procedures at a hospital, that surgeon has undergone a vetting process by the hospital which has reviewed his or her case lists, malpractice data, peer recommendations, etc.